nikcleju/IT_LectureNotes/content/IT/Exercises2.myst.md

 ## Exercise 6

-For the following source, perform Huffman coding and obtain three different codes with same average length, but different individual codeword length.
+For the following source, perform Huffman coding and obtain two different codes with same average length, but different individual codeword length.

 $$\sVI{S}{0.05}{0.05}{0.15}{0.25}{0.25}{0.25}$$